 - Defending insurer of healthcare coverage in False Claims Act investigation regarding allegations of fraudulent claims submissions.

-- Defending leading e-cigarette company in multiple investigations by state Attorneys General regarding sales and marketing practices.
+- Defending leading e-cigarette company in federal criminal investigation regarding sales and marketing practices.

 - Defending health plan in qui tam False Claims Act case alleging misuse of Affordable Care Act funds.

-- Defending technology company in qui tam False Claims Act litigation regarding allegations of non-compliance with FDA product safety regulations in performance of government contracts.
+- Defended technology company in qui tam False Claims Act litigation regarding allegations of non-compliance with FDA product safety regulations in performance of government contracts.

 - Conducted internal investigation for healthcare billing company of whistleblower’s allegations of falsification of certifications of compliance with patient coverage notification requirements.